-Worker compensation insurance: discover all about workplace insurance, how it differs from accident sickness insurance, how it pays your compensation following an accident at work and the benefits to the safety in your workplace of involving your employer’s insurer in your claim.
+Discover all about worker compensation insurance; how it differs from accident sickness insurance; how it pays your compensation following an accident at work and the benefits to the safety in your workplace of involving your employer’s insurer in your claim.

 What is worker compensation insurance?

 An injury at work is one of the most common types of accident in the UK.
 Although the majority of injuries are minor – resulting in a quick recovery period and a small compensation claim – some injuries are very serious causing permanent disability and a large amount of lost income.

 If your employer had to meet the expense of a large claim out of his own pocket – his business would quickly go bankrupt or he simply would not be able to pay.

 To ensure your right as an employee to receive the compensation you are entitled to – your employer is required by UK law to have in place an insurance policy which will pay your compensation claim if you are injured in the workplace – this policy is known as “worker compensation insurance”.

 What is accident sickness insurance?